hanselp99/power_outages/README.md

 For cleaning I decided to first drop the columns I was not interested in and focus on the columns I had.
 This left me with the following columns: 'YEAR', 'MONTH', 'U.S._STATE', 'NERC.REGION', 'CLIMATE.REGION','ANOMALY.LEVEL', 'CLIMATE.CATEGORY', 'OUTAGE.START.DATE', 'OUTAGE.START.TIME', 'OUTAGE.RESTORATION.DATE', 'OUTAGE.RESTORATION.TIME', 'CAUSE.CATEGORY', 'CAUSE.CATEGORY.DETAIL', 'OUTAGE.DURATION', 'POPULATION'.

 After this process, there were still some unnecessary columns that were relevant, but needed to be edited.
 For instance, for OUTAGE_START.TIME and OUTAGE_START.DATE I decided to combine them into a pd.Timestamp object type in order to make the values much more easier and useful.
-I did the same thing with OUTAGE.RESTORATION.DATE and OUTAGE.RESTORATION.TIME
+I did the same thing with OUTAGE.RESTORATION.DATE and OUTAGE.RESTORATION.TIME.
+This dropped the following four colummns off and introduced two new ones: OUTAGE_START and OUTAGE_RESTOR.

+Finally, I decided to fill in the null values of CLIMATE.REGION with No Climate Region.
+The reason for this is that there are still useful values with this value, which is why I wanted to acknowledge it by creating a new attrbiute for them.

 ### Exploratory Data Analysis